On multi-interpolated multiple zeta values: Abstract

 \section{Abstract}

 In this note we introduce multi-interpolated multiple zeta values.
-We use symbolic combinatorics to obtain identities for special instances of multi-interpolated multiple zeta values $\zeta^{\vec{t}}(\{s\}_k)$.
-Moreover, building on earlier work, we introduce a product for multi\--interpolated multiple zeta values.
+We provide a basic decomposition of these objects involving ordered partitions.
+We also obtain identities for special instances of multi-interpolated multiple zeta values $\zeta^{\vec{t}}(\{s\}_k)$, generalizing earlier results.
+Moreover, we introduce a product for multi\--interpolated multiple zeta values.